apache/incubator-kie-kogito-docs/CONTRIBUTING.md

 ====
 ```

-Similarly you can have other admonitions:
+Similarly, you can have other admonitions:

 - `TIP`
 - `IMPORTANT`